orgrosua/yabe-webfont/readme.txt

 == Description ==

-Yabe Webfont help you to use custom fonts on the wordpress and self-hosting the Google Fonts with ease.
+Yabe Webfont helps you use custom fonts on WordPress and easily self-host the Google Fonts.

 Leverage Browser Cache, reduce DNS lookups/requests, reduce Cumulative Layout Shift and make your Google Fonts 100% GDPR compliant.